HEE YH Core Training Programme

-There are six core training schemes in the Yorkshire and the Humber School of Psychiatry.
-Core training lasts for 3 years.
+Core Psychiatry training lasts for 36 months as a full time trainee.
 During this time trainees rotate through six month placements in a variety of specialties and are expected to pass the Membership Examination for the Royal College of Psychiatrists.

 Establishment of basic psychotherapy competencies is supported through a clear framework of training and supervision.
 Trainees are encouraged to participate themselves in the development and delivery of teaching and training and many continue into higher training within the Yorkshire area.